natenka/pyneng-book-en/docs/source/book/25_db/sql_basics.rst

 SQL basics (in sqlite3 CLI)
 --------------------------

-This section deals with the SQL syntax.
+This section deals with SQL syntax.

 If you are familiar with basic SQL syntax you can skip this section and move to section :ref:`sqlite3_index`